19peytonsmith/19peytonsmith/README.md

+## Hi! :wave:

-## I'm a Computer Engineering student at FSU with a passion for software development.
+My name is Peyton, I'm a Computer Engineering student at FSU with a passion for software development.
 My current area of interest lies in full-stack app development as a whole, and I'm committed to continuously learning and mastering new technologies along the way!

 ### Languages